 Agneta also runs long distances way below a 5min/km pace and is as flexible as a ballet dancer.
-Needless to say, she also comes with a mindset that makes her go unbroken even through the creepiest workouts with an incredible pace.
+Needless to say, she also comes with a mindset that makes her go unbroken even through the toughest workouts with an incredible pace.

 1. DO MORE THAN JUST THE CLASSES

-For saying this, I apologize to Greg Glasman.
-His idea of turning every training session into a little competition and let people push each other in a small group-setting has and always will be the heart of CrossFit.
+For saying this, I apologize to CrossFit purists who believe in the idea of turning every training session into a little competition and to let people push each other in a small group setting, as this has and always will be the heart of CrossFit.

 2. KNOW YOUR NUMBERS

 I started CrossFit because I was looking for something competitive and varied (and, to be very honest, because I admired the physiques of the female athletes).
 I loved learning new skills and focused a lot on the gymnastics.

 However, anything that contained a barbell didn’t hold my attention for very long.
 So when we should do a lift on XX% of our 1RM, I would choose a random weight because I was never keen about testing anything.